Senlion5/prattler/README.md

 ### License

-This project is licensed under the ISC
+This project is licensed under the MIT